-While the estate tax may be unfair to a very limited set of individuals with over $5.45 million (adjusted for inflation) in wealth that they want to pass down to their heirs, it is fair for the people and the nation (as Carnegie attests in 1889’s Gospel of Wealth in which he attempted to enshrine the responsibilities of the new rich).
+The estate tax may be unfair to a very limited set of individuals with over $5.45 million in wealth that they want to pass down to their heirs, adjusted for inflation.
+However, it is fair to the people as a whole and the nation.
+Carnegie says this in his 1889’s Gospel of Wealth, in which he attempted to codify the responsibilities of the new rich.

-TIP: This article is contingent on a general definition of fair that sees fair that sees fair as a utilitarian concept (“the most fair for all”).
+TIP: This article is contingent on a general definition of fair that sees fair that sees fair as a utilitarian concept (“the fairest for all”).
 Feel free to provide counter-arguments in the comments.

 FACT: The Estate Tax Provides Less than One Percent of Federal Revenue…. most of the nation’s income comes via federal income taxes, payroll taxes, corporate taxes, and excise taxes.
-Thus, while we argue an estate tax is vital and fair, it is only 1/100th of the the current picture (you know… because of deregulation).
-Anyway, this page is about whether an estate tax is just, not the current mechanics of our present estate tax.
+Thus, while we argue an estate tax is vital and fair, it is only 1/100th of the the current picture because of deregulation.
+This page is about whether an estate tax is just, not about the current mechanics of our estate tax.

 2015 Estate Tax and Annual Exclusion Tax.